MushroomFleet/KokoroTTS-Gradio/README.md

 This project is designed to process voice data using Python and various supporting files.
 It includes capabilities for voice processing, audio analysis, and audio generation.
 The latest update introduces a new Blending feature that allows for the combination of two distinct voice profiles to generate unique speech outputs.

+NOTE: This was initially offered using "uv" based packages, but it now uses normal "pip install" packages.
+As a result, if you had the first version, you would need to delete the old .venv, and re-run the install.bat file.

 ## Installation

 1. Ensure you have Python installed (check the required Python version in the `.python-version` file).